wp-plugins/rosetta-free/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Rosetta plugin for WordPress is designed to allow the user to form a multilanguage site simply and effectively.
+Rosetta plugin for WordPress is designed to give the user a simple and effective way to make a multilanguage website.
-Our plugin makes it possible for you to produce multilanguage content effectively and fast.
+It makes possible to easily produce and manage with the multilanguage content.

-This is free version of Rosetta plugin, so it have some limitations.
+This free version of Rosetta plugin has some limitations.

 Here is a quick overview of free version features:

 1. Multilanguage from the box - everything required already included
-2. Short and simple configuration.
+2. Quick and simple configuration.
 3. Host versatility - use pre-configured host names or form automatic URLs.
 4. Multilanguage post content editing via tabs in post edit WordPress section
-5. Localization of site title, description and menu
+5. Website title, description and menu localization
-6. Language switch widget
+6. Language switching widget
 7. Plugin localization support

 Leran more about full version on